ibm-cloud-docs/quantum-computing/example-sampler.md

 ## Overview
 {: #sampler-overview}

 The Sampler primitive lets you more accurately contextualize counts.
-It takes a user circuit as an input and generates an error-mitigated readout of quasiprobabilities.
+It takes a user circuit as an input and generates    -quasiprobabilities.
 This enables you to more efficiently evaluate the possibility of multiple relevant data points in the context of destructive interference.

 ## Prepare the environment